UM-ARM-Lab/Plant-Selector/README.md

 # Plant Selector
 This package is meant for creating goal gripper poses for Val in the garden.

 This package was made by Miguel Munoz and Christian Foreman.
 Miguel worked mainly with the weed/branch fitting, and Christian worked with created the rviz plugins and connecting with code with Val.
 Email cjforema@umich.edu for any questions.
+If you have any questions about changing the rviz plugins, I can definitely help.
+Since Miguel and I were the main users, we got pretty familiar with how it all works, but there are probably some things to change to make it easier to use.

 ## Requirements
 Below are requirements for this code to work.
 In Short, make sure that your ZED camera works in neural mode, and you have the basic ARMLAB packages for controlling the robots.